Skip to main content

 Why Communication Matters In HR

+Good communication drives an HR team’s performance, up and down the personnel structure.
 HR personnel must be able to express themselves clearly.
 Depending on the role, they may require skills for speaking comfortably in interviews, in small groups or to large audiences.
+Some may need writing skills to produce documents such as policies, memos, reports and even social media posts.

-However, all HR personnel, regardless of position, must have good listening skills, which may be the most important communication skill.
-Whether answering a simple question on the phone or listening to a concern or conducting a job interview, the ability to listen with empathy is an essential skill for HR personnel.
+Further, regardless of position, all HR personnel must have good listening skills, which are essential to effective communication.
+Whether answering a simple question on the phone, listening to a concern or conducting a job interview, the ability to listen with empathy is an essential skill for HR personnel.
+HR personnel help deal with problems employees experience on or off the job, and listening empathetically helps earn their trust.

 Communication Matters Inside the HR Organization

-It’s important for HR leaders to know how to communicate across the organization.
-It’s also necessary that they convey the department’s role, mission and programs to the team members responsible for getting the work done.
-When team members are well-informed, they can help establish the department’s value and improve employees’ perception of HR.
+HR leaders must know how to communicate across the organization.
+They should also convey the department’s role, mission and programs to the team members responsible for getting the work done.

 Communication Matters in the C-Suite